patilnabhi/portfolio/_posts/2015-12-10-why-tops-spin.md

 * Generate a 3D graphics model in Mathematica
 * Use Mathematica to animate the 3D model to illustrate various behaviors of spinning top

+*Precession* refers to revolution of top about vertical axis.
+*Nutation* refers to changes in lean angle of top (bobbing up and down)

 **Drawing of system**:

 <center><img src="{{ site.baseurl }}/assets/images/top-system.png" width="80%"/></center>